-If previous natural reef was present at the location

-When did the restoration occur and by whom

-What methods were used in the restoration (oyster bags, etc.)

-What were the goals of the restoration eﬀort

-What monitoring was conducted after restoration was initiated

-Are there any natural reefs in the surrounding area and have data been collected on these

-Fieldwork:
+Brief Summary of Fieldwork:

+Monitoring of oyster reefs should be done annually.

 Approximately 1.5 – 2 months prior to sampling, deploy preconstructed bioboxes (n = 3) at each of the reefs that are planned to be sampled.
+Bio-boxes are used to sample associated invertebrate biodiversity within oyster reefs (see Associated Fauna protocol for deployment and sampling details).

-For fieldwork, arrive at the reef during low tide conditions.
+For intertidal reefs, arrive at the reef during low tide conditions when oysters are exposed.
 Because low tides are short-lived events, it is expected that only 1 reef be sampled per day.
+This is not the case for subtidal reefs though for monitoring sites on snorkel or SCUBA, sampling should be done when water clarity is maximized.

 Measure environmental conditions.

-Measure the reef area using the Oyster Reef Area and Height protocol.

-Measure the reef height using the Oyster Reef Area and Height protocol.
+Measure the reef area and height using the Oyster Reef Area and Height protocol.
+If multiple patch reefs are used, measure the area and height of each.

-Lay out 3 30 m transect lines along the crest or approximate center of the reef and one to the left and one to the right at least 1.5 m away from the center and in areas that are characteristic of the reef.
+Lay out 3 30 m transect lines with the first through the approximate average density of live oysters, acting as the center transect and one to the left and one to the right, at least 1.5 m away from the center, and in areas that are characteristic of the reef.
+Transects need not be straight and can follow the shape of the reef.

+For smaller patch reefs, a single transect per reef can be used and laid across where the average live oyster density occurs, and this is repeated for nearby patch reefs equating to 3 transects per site.

 2